francoishernandez/OpenNMT-py/docs/source/quickstart.md

 onmt_build_vocab -config toy_en_de.yaml -n_sample 10000
 ```

-Notes:
+**Notes**:
 - `-n_sample` is required here -- it represents the number of lines sampled from each corpus to build the vocab.
-- This configuration is the simplest possible, without any tokenization or other transforms.
+- This configuration is the simplest possible, without any tokenization or other *transforms*.
 See [other example configurations](https://github.com/OpenNMT/OpenNMT-py/tree/master/config) for more complex pipelines.

 ### Step 2: Train the model